 - Lack of awareness of heritage values.
-The very small numbers of places that have been identified as being of value may lead to the perception that other significant places are not of importance. - Potential for intensification may provide an incentive for redevelopment. - The identification of earthquake prone buildings and cost implications for owners for required upgrading. - Lack of maintenance and/ or inappropriate alterations which can erode integrity.
+The very small numbers of places identified as being of value may lead to the perception that other significant places are not of importance. - The potential for intensification may be an incentive for redevelopment. - The identification of earthquake-prone buildings and cost implications for owners for required upgrading. - Lack of maintenance, and inappropriate alterations which can erode integrity.

-Key recommendations in relation to Puketapapa's built heritage include:
+Key recommendations for Puketapapa's built heritage include:

-Recommendation 1: Raise Awareness
+Recommendation 1: Raise awareness

-There is an opportunity to expand the understanding and information available about significant places and important historic themes in the area and to celebrate a broader range of places.
+There is an opportunity to expand the understanding and information about significant places and important historic themes, and to celebrate a broader range of places.

-The Puketapapa Local Board would like to make the thematic historic overview readily available to the community via their website, the library and in local school libraries.
-Research information on individual places could also be made available.
+The Puketapapa local board would like to make the thematic historic overview readily available to the community via their website, the library and local school libraries.

+Research on individual places could also be made available.

-Development of heritage walks, interpretive signage, and heritage festival events will help to raise awareness about significant places in the area and to encourage the adaptive reuse of heritage buildings and can assist in fostering a sense of community and local identity.
+Development of heritage walks, interpretive signage and heritage festival events will help to:

+- raise awareness about significant places - encourage the adaptive reuse of heritage buildings - assist in fostering a sense of community and local identity.